OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 -  Constituencies without obvious research-driven user groups, e.g., academic institutions, businesses or other user groups that might want to use primary sources to answer research questions.
 DEMS1.
 ND2 believes a niche crowd would be interested, e.g., those who make public records requests now.
 ND3 not sure the service population would be research-driven to use open data.
 - Political cultural that doesn't fund or value any public institutions, DEMS3.
 - Library has fundamental strategic issues to address, such as talking to its public and government/community leaders, ND4.
 - Low attendance at classes for the public, especially relative to marketing effort.
-DEMS9, ND5 (even after extraordinary outreach), DEMS1, DEMS7, DEMS8 (general public classes)
+DEMS9, ND5 (even after extraordinary outreach), DEMS1, DEMS7, DEMS8 (general public classes), ND6 (patrons ask for computer classes and then don't come to them)
 - Attendees had very specific issues to pursue, vs. general interest.
 DEMS1
 - Technical difficulties (wifi capacity, DEMS3), participants didn't have their own laptops (DEMS7, biz classes)
 - Open data isn't always easy to distinguish from other reference sources, some of which provide more context and (helpful, high-quality) interpretation.
 DEMS1